cheertsang/LaMeraChimba/LaMeraChimba_4L_per_S_sed_tank.md

 ### Floc Blanket Height

-The floc blanket height was calculated by taking the total sedimentation tank height and subtracting the height of the plate settlers, the height of the bottom geometry, and a 5 cm clear water allowance below the plate settlers.
+The floc blanket height was calculated by taking the total sedimentation tank height and subtracting the height of the plate settlers, the height of the bottom geometry, and a 5 cm clear water allowance below the plate settlers (Figure 14).

 For these calculations, the following values and design choices were used:
 - sedimentation tank height = 98 inches